MegaCorp-Inc/webapp/README.md

 # Assignment 6: Implement Cloud Logging for WebApp with DevOps

 ## Overview
-In this assignment, the primary objective was to establish comprehensive logging for the web application.
+In this assignment, the primary objective was to establish comprehensive logging for the web application

 We employed Winston, a robust logging library, to write logs to a file and configured a custom `config.yaml` to seamlessly read these logs into cloud logging services.